Sykorajakku/szdc-convert/README.md

 # szdc-convert - Java Semester Project Specification

 Java CLI tool that converts train timetables in XLSX format to more machine-friendly JSON.
+Use `mvn compile` as with any Maven project.
 Run the compiled program, providing the input and output folder paths as arguments.
 Folder `xlsx` contains input documents and should be used as input folder.
+The JSONs for each `.xlsx` file is then found in the output folder.

 ## Introduction